Child Trust Fund

 Protected by the Financial Services Compensation Scheme (FSCS).

-How much you can pay into a Child Trust Fund may vary from year to year (see details of contribution limits on our ISA allowance page).
 Parents, family members, friends or even the child themselves can pay into a Child Trust Fund (minimum payment £5) via:

 - Bank Transfer